spiral/docs/docs/en/console/commands.md

 ## Arguments and Options

-Spiral's `Command` class makes it easy to define needed arguments and options:
+Spiral's `Command` class makes it easy to define necessary arguments and options:

 ```php
 const ARGUMENTS = [